Ludomancer/Javascript-Compiler/Readme.md

 # Command Line Parameters
 **Notes**
-- (Same as configuring the config.ini file)
+- Same as configuring the config.ini file
-- Those settings are preferred over config.ini file.
+- Command line options are preferred over config.ini file.
 - Add 0 or 1 to toggle options. -o 1 to enabled optimization or -o 0 disable optimization for example.

 **Options**